 It might surprise you to hear that certain foods can affect the amount of inflammation in your body.
 Most people have a high ratio of omega-6 to omega-3 fats in their diet, increasing inflammation.
 Increase the amount of omega-3 fats in your diet to reduce systemic inflammation.

 Omega-3 fatty acids in fish oil lower inflammation and reduce cartilage destruction.
-Studies show that fish oil supplements, especially EPA, may reduce the need for NSAIDs.
+In addition, studies show that fish oil supplements, especially EPA, may reduce the need for NSAIDs.